shiya-liu/technical-exercise/content/docs/questions/question2.md

 -   Odds ratio is an measure of association between dependent variable and independent variables in the logistic regression.
 It estimates the change in the odd of membership in the target group for one unit increase in the predictor.

 -  Odds ratio > 1 indicates the condition or event is more likely to occur in the first group.
-In our case, it means positive relationship between the odds of succeed and several variables related to student information.
+In our case, it means positive relationship between the odds of succeed and the independent variable.

--  Odds ratio < 1 indicates that the condition or event is less likely to occur in the first group, which refers negative relationship between the odds of succeed and several variables related to student information.
+-  Odds ratio < 1 indicates that the condition or event is less likely to occur in the first group, which refers negative relationship between the odds of succeed and the independent variable.

 ```r